-Mounting evidence is linking industrial chemicals to conditions ranging from reproductive disorders such as subfertility, infertility, low birth weight, gestational diabetes, and birth defects,1-3 to neurodevelopmental disorders such as attention deficit disorder and autism, to chronic diseases including obesity, diabetes, heart disease, and cancer.
-Additionally, environmental chemicals can have epigenetic effects, leading to potential transgenerational health consequences.
+Concerns about the effect that industrial chemicals continue to grow as the link between conditions—from reproductive disorders such as infertility, low birth weight, gestational diabetes, and birth defects,1-3 to neurodevelopmental disorders such as attention deficit disorder and autism, to chronic diseases including obesity, diabetes, heart disease, and cancer—grow.
+Additionally, environmental chemicals are known to have epigenetic effects, leading to potential transgenerational health consequences.
 3,4

-A subset of common industrial chemicals has been shown to act as endocrine disruptors, namely select pharmaceuticals, polychlorinated biphenyls, plasticizers (eg, bisphenol A [BPA]), and a variety of pesticides.
+Is this really a concern for clinicians?
+Given that a subset of common industrial chemicals has been shown to act as endocrine disruptors, namely select pharmaceuticals, polychlorinated biphenyls, plasticizers (eg, bisphenol A [BPA]), and a variety of pesticides, the answer is a resounding yes.

 Physicians are not typically taught about the impact of environmental toxin exposure during their medical training.
 Only one in 15 obstetricians/gynecologists, for example, reported any training on the topic when queried.6 Yet, less than 20% of these specialists routinely asked their pregnant patients about any environmental exposure whereas all of them reported asking about other lifestyle factors such as alcohol and tobacco use, and diet.6